zhsoft88/skiafy/README.md

 It mainly used in chromium development.

-At first, use svgo to optimize svg file.
+1. Use svgo to optimize svg file.

-Then use skiafy to convert svg file to icon file.
+2. Use skiafy to convert svg file to icon file.

-Finally, reference this icon in chromium.
+3. Reference this icon in chromium.

 ## Installation